davidf03/hcdocs/README.md

 ##### <a name="scss-composition-utilities"></a>Utilities

-[Utilities](#scss-nomenclature-types-utilities) are meant to shoulder the burden of a Component [class structure's](#scss-nomenclature-anatomy-note) [Static props](#scss-file-structure-properties-classes-static) if and only if these props are, or are likely to be, used across multiple Components and no Object exists or can be declared to simplify their implementation across the architecture.
+[Utilities](#scss-nomenclature-types-utilities) are meant to shoulder the burden of a Component [class structure's](#scss-nomenclature-anatomy-note) [Static props](#scss-file-structure-properties-classes-static) if and only if these props are, or are likely to be, used across multiple Components and no Object exists, or can be declared, to simplify their implementation across the architecture.

 An Object's [Static props](#scss-file-structure-properties-classes-static) **may not** be replaced by Utilities.